“Someone I loved once gave me

 It’s as if these sensory impressions are keys or passwords that unlock memories that tug at our heartstrings and pull us back.
 But of course, we can’t go back.
 We can only move forward.

 While traveling through significant dates and memories where ghosts lurk, I have experienced myself doing everything in my power to resist trains of thought that could hook me and set more tears in motion.
 It was as if the train was approaching.
 I heard and saw it coming and felt the ground vibrate as it came closer.
 I felt the anticipation of getting on it – and jumping on that train had become a habit.
-But I didn’t want to get on it, even though the destination sign was lit with the name of a place that excites me.
+But I didn’t want to get on it, even though the destination sign was lit with the name of a place that was somehow compelling.
 I whispered to myself (out loud!), “Don’t go there!
 Don’t go there!
 Don’t go there!”

 But in the next breath, I realized I can go there – but not as a vulnerable child who becomes overwhelmed by the view and is afraid of the shadows and the precipitous drops.
 Rather, I can go there with a wise and loving guardian and not linger in uncomfortable places but pass through safely and unharmed.
 I need not avoid this thought territory altogether because it’s so “scary” or “dangerous” but can go there with someone who understands the terrain and is looking out for me and my best interests.
 That caring presence is the inner presence and consciousness that arises.
 It’s the witnessing presence that is strengthened through mindfulness practice on and off the cushion and is able to be there with me as I navigate the colorful and sometimes dramatic landscape of thought.
 Sometimes I will stumble, and sometimes I won’t.
 But when I do, the witnessing presence will assure me that it I am okay and will see me through.